Playwright tutorial

 Related Reading: Playwright vs. Cypress: Which Cross-Browser Testing Solution is Right for You?

-Playwright Testing Tutorial
+Playwright Tutorial

 Now that we have established the benefits of the Playwright framework, let us now delve into setting up and running Playwright in the following Playwright testing tutorial.